Registration is now open for participation in this year’s learning communities. Register now.

 Each learning community should have one Chair and one Co-Chair to administer the community and keep it on track.
 Chairs and Co-Chairs of a learning community will:

-We use principles of non-violent communication to practice facilitating difficult conversations with students.
+We use principles of “non-violent” or “compassionate” communication to practice facilitating difficult conversations with students.
 This form of communication focuses on using empathy to identify shared needs and from there developing strategies to meet others’ needs, instead of immediately launching into debate.
 The bulk of our work includes role-playing situations drawn from participants’ own experiences.
-Topics are varied and respond to faculty needs: boundary-setting, counseling and mentoring, microaggressions, arts and justice, etc..
-We meet approximately every 3 weeks on Wednesdays at 4:00 PM.
-All are welcome!
+Topics are varied and respond to faculty needs: boundary-setting, counseling and mentoring, microaggressions, arts and justice, etc.

 Chair: Lyn Goeringer and Bryan Jacobs